mrmodise/export-vsts-wiki-to-pdf/README.md

 # Export VSTS Wiki to PDF
-Surprisingly Microsoft Visual Studio Team Services (VSTS) Wiki does not support exporting the Wiki to PDF.
-This is a serious pain ... especially if you want to share the Wiki across your organisation.
-To solve part of this problem, this repo will convert your whole wiki to PDF.
+Surprisingly, Microsoft Visual Studio Team Services (VSTS) Wiki does not support exporting the Wiki to PDF.
+This is a serious pain in the butt especially if you want to share the Wiki across your organisation.
+To solve part of this problem (this repo is work-in-progress), this repo will convert your whole wiki to PDF.

 ## Setup Instructions
-This script is work in progress.
+This script is work-in-progress.
 To get started, clone the VSTS Wiki to your preferred location on your computer.
-Copy the script to the root of the wiki and execute the script:
+Copy the script to the root of the Wiki and execute the script:

 > bash clean-convert.sh